docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

 ./setup.sh config dkim
 ```

 After generating DKIM keys, you should restart the mail server.
 DNS edits may take a few minutes to hours to propagate.

-The script assumes you're being in the directory where the `config/` directory is located.
+The script should ideally be run with a volume for _config_ attached (eg: `./docker-data/dms/config/:/tmp/docker-mailserver/`), otherwise by default it will mount `./config/:/tmp/docker-mailserver/`.

 The default keysize when generating the signature is 4096 bits for now.
 If you need to change it (e.g. your DNS provider limits the size), then provide the size as the first parameter of the command:

 ```sh
 ./setup.sh config dkim keysize <keysize>